aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/static-assets/sam-templates/nodejs14.x/hello-ts/{{cookiecutter.project_name}}/README.md

 ## Unit tests

 Tests are defined in the `hello-world/tests` folder in this project.
-Use NPM to install the [Mocha test framework](https://mochajs.org/) and run unit tests.
+Use NPM to install the [Jest test framework](https://jestjs.io/) and run unit tests.

 ```bash